Unidata/thredds-performance-tests/README.md

 The test id should be unique.
 The JSON schema used to validate a test is located in `run.py`.
 Note that the response code is not currently checked in the tests but you can see if requests failed in the logs (`results/run.log`).

-## TODO:
-- cli interface to run subset of tests